flame-engine/flame/doc/tutorials/bare_flame_game.md

 ```

 Your output will be slightly different, but the important thing is to verify
-that no errors are reported, and that your Flutter version is at least **2.10.0**.
+that no errors are reported and that your Flutter version is at least **2.10.0**.

-## 2. Create project directory
+## 2. Create the Project Directory

 Now you need to come up with a name for your project.
 The name can only use
-lowercase latin letters, digits, and underscores.
+lowercase Latin letters, digits, and underscores.
 It must also be a valid Dart
-identifier (thus, for example, it cannot be a keyword).
+identifier (thus, for example, it cannot be a keyword).In this tutorial, we're

-In this tutorial we're going to call the project **syzygy**, which is a totally
-real non-made-up word.
+going to call the project **syzygy**, which is a totally real non-made-up word.

 Create the directory for your new project: